 Preparing your leaves is really easy as they do not need much preparation for basic cooking.
 All you need to do is wash them in cold water and cut off any of the thick stems.
-If you are buying ready cut leaves this is doubly important due to the storage process used in shops.
+If you are buying ready-cut leaves this is doubly important due to the storage process used in shops.

-If you are using homegrown spinach or large leaves make sure you gently move around while washing to get rid of any bits of soil that might have attached itself to the leaves.
+If you are using homegrown spinach or large leaves make sure you gently move around while washing to get rid of any bits of soil that might have attached themselves to the leaves.
 Do a quick check for any unwelcome extras.

 How to Steam Spinach in a Steamer on the Hob

 - Make sure you have enough water in your steamer so that it doesn’t get dry